Skip to content

 WARNING

-Yielding is not allowed in any reactive scope.
-Strict mode can check for this.
+Yielding is not allowed in any stable or reactive scope.
+Strict mode will check for this.

-Creates and runs a function in a new reactive scope.
+Runs a function in a new stable scope.

 • Type